 - Jimmy Two-Shoes.
 The show isn't even two seasons long yet, but the page for it is filled with tropes.

 - My Little Pony: Friendship Is Magic.
 The two-part pilot draws from nearly every Magical Girl trope in the book.
 The rest of the series is a Slice of Life comedy with heavy Looney Tunes influences, numerous shout outs that the target demographic might not get, and An Aesop applied at the end of nearly every episode.
 It's also self-aware enough that it lampshades most of these tropes.
 Is it any wonder why this show got such a vocal Periphery Demographic?

 - Phineas and Ferb.
-Their favorite is Better than a Bare Bulb, but judging from the page length, they're no strangers to any trope — almost every single one has been played straight, subverted, double-subverted, inverted, etc.
+Their favorite is Better Than a Bare Bulb, but judging from the page length, they're no strangers to any trope — almost every single one has been played straight, subverted, double-subverted, inverted, etc.

-- Regular Show is another, if not bigger love-letter to The Nineties' cartoons and even goes as far to have many references to The Eighties.
+- Regular Show is another, if not bigger love-letter to The Nineties' cartoons and even goes as far to have many references to The '80s.
 Its characters, crazy plots, and overall surreal nature is loved by many a tv troper.

 - Scooby-Doo!
 Mystery Incorporated.
 By the first episodes official airing its page had dozens of tropes, and as of this writing only around seven episodes have been replaced and it's almost as big as the main page.
 It's also noteworthy that very few other shows in the series have their own page yet.

 - The Simpsons, in spades.
 Just check out the length of their page.
 And there's even more than what you can find on their own page.
 Pick a random trope, any trope.
 Chances are, there will be an example from The Simpsons there.

 - South Park has made a mission of spoofing, skewering, twisting, parodying, lampooning, deconstructing, and (often) at the same time abusing and celebrating virtually everything under the sun, especially Tropes.